CollinHeist/TitleCardMaker/docs/user_guide/series.md

 from the current Series.

-If you click either arrow and the current page does not change _and_ the arrow becoems greyed out, then there is no next or previous Series.
+If you click either arrow and the current page does not change _and_ the arrow becomes greyed out, then there is no next or previous Series to navigate to.

 ## Monitoring